 BWA Human Rights Awards

-The 2013 Baptist World Alliance Denton and Janice Lotz Annual Human Rights Award nomination process is now closed.
-The winner will be announcing proceeding the Executive Meetings held in March, 2013.
-Thank you all for you wonderful contributions.
+The 2017 Baptist World Alliance Denton and Janice Lotz Annual Human Rights Award nomination process is now OPEN.

-2012: Edgar Palacios for his prominent role in advocating for the rights of the poor and negotiating the peacemaking process that brought to an end a civil war in El Salvador, which took approximately 75, 000 lives over the course of 12 years.
-Click Here for his award ceremony in Santiago, Chile, on July 7, 2012
+2012: Edgar Palacios for his prominent role in advocating for the rights of the poor and negotiating the peacemaking process that brought to an end a civil war in El Salvador, which took approximately 75,000 lives over the course of 12 years.

 2011: Wati Aier in recognition for his persistent work for peace in Nagaland over the years and his role as convener for the Forum for Naga Reconciliation.